ttungl/SDC-term2-Model-Predictive-Control/README.md

 #### Project description:
-* Choose the state, input(s), dynamics, constraints and implement Model Predictive Control algorithm.
-The outputs of the algorithm are the steering angle and throttle acceleration which are applied to control the vehicle.
-The vehicle is able to drive successfully around the track.
+* Choose the state, input(s), dynamics, constraints and implement Model Predictive Control.
+The outputs of the model are the steering angle and throttle acceleration which are applied to control the vehicle.
+So, the vehicle is able to drive successfully around the track.

 * The implementation has been followed to the [rubric](https://review.udacity.com/#!/rubrics/896/view).

 ---

-#### Model Predictive Control Algorithm
+#### MPC Model
-The algorithm includes the state, actuators and update equations, which are described as below.

-##### The state:
+This model is based on the kinetic model to simplify the situation.
+It doesn't include the forces of gravity effects, friction, or other external forces.

-##### The actuators:
+##### **Update Equations**:

+	* State variables:

+	* Inputs

+	* Dynamics

-##### The update equations:
+##### **Constraints**:

+	* Time step and duration:
+		+ Time step `N=10` and duration `dt=0.15` are the perfect parameters for my implementation.
+		+

+	* Polyfit:

+	* Polyeval:

+	* Latency:

+---